 I have been proven right.

-I thought the election of Obama was going to increase and exacerbate racial tendencies, because I understand the race hustler business.
+I thought the election of Obama was going to increase and exacerbate racial tendencies because I understand the race hustler business.

 I understand the people who don't want there to be an end to racial strife in America.

-This was a, I mean, this was tiddly wings.
+This was, I mean, this was Tiddlywinks.

 Figure this one out.

-You have the election of first black president, if there is uh any criticism at all, which there will be, he's president for crying out loud.
+If there is any criticism at all, which there will be, he's president for crying out loud.

-It doesn't matter if he's Mars, it doesn't matter if he's wherever, whatever looks like when he's the president of the United States, and there are going to be people who disagree.
+It doesn't matter if he's wherever, whatever looks like when he's the president of the United States, and there are going to be people who disagree.

 But he's not the presidency.